yzhao062/awesome-ensemble-learning/README.rst

 including various contributions from researchers in leading industrial research labs.

-`Applications of Supervised and Unsupervised Ensemble Methods <https://www.springer.com/gp/book/9783642039980>`_ edited by Oleg Okun [#Okun2009Applications]_: This book contains the extended papers presented at the 2nd Workshop on Supervised and Unsupervised Ensemble Methods and their Applications (SUEMA) held on 21-22 July, 2008 in Patras, Greece, in conjunction with the 18th European Conference on Artificial Intelligence (ECAI’2008).
+`Applications of Supervised and Unsupervised Ensemble Methods <https://www.springer.com/gp/book/9783642039980>`_ edited by Oleg Okun [#Okun2009Applications]_: This book contains the extended papers presented at the 2nd Workshop on Supervised and Unsupervised Ensemble Methods and their Applications (SUEMA), in conjunction with ECAI’2008.

 1.2.
 Tutorials